 Since flow requires focus, you don’t have any space for interruption.
 But with our modern work tools, it’s practically unavoidable – an email or Slack ping is enough to make us immediate drop what we’re doing.
 Unfortunately, your attention is a gold mine for software companies.
 Many tools tap into our psychology and are so easy to use that they steal us away from what matters most.
 It’s like a passive or unconscious form of multitasking – our tools distract us, we respond to their stimulus, we lose our train of thought, our flow is broken.

 But the solution is simple: stop using invasive tools designed to distract you and look for alternatives that use intelligent automation.
 Where you can’t cut out tools completely, manage how you interact with them.
 Rather than reading emails whenever they come in, set times to check them.
 Set availability hours so people know when they can contact you.
 Lay out how to use different communication channels, so you don’t have to dig for information or get the same message in multiple places.
-Get wise to mute and notification controls, so you can decide when to let notifications in.
+Get wise to notification controls – or use a smart tool like Dewo to automatically mute notifications once you reach a state of deep work.
 Ultimately, your work tools should require you to spend as little time in them as possible.
 They’re there to support and simplify your workload – not to add to it.

 None of the above are possible without thorough self-analysis.
 If you don’t understand how you work, you’re unable to recognize how you get distracted or what saps your productive focus – and therefore unable to take steps to bolster your flow.
 Ideally, you want to get a clear picture of what you do in a working day – down to the time you spend in different work tools, meetings, events, documents and locations.